How to get your boss on board with workplace volunteering

-That’s where Natasha Koifman found herself three years ago when she noticed her Toronto and New York–based public relations firm, NKPR, was in the thick of gift-giving-and-receiving season.
+That’s where Natasha Koifman found herself in 2015 when she noticed her Toronto and New York–based public relations firm, NKPR, was in the thick of gift-giving-and-receiving season.
 But something wasn’t quite right.
 Instead of showering clients with bits and bobs they didn’t necessarily need, Koifman thought, why not do something besides opening our pocketbook?
 What she wanted was a way to roll up her sleeves, get her hands dirty, “give back in a meaningful way that supports the community where we live and work,” she says.

 And so, the NKPR 26 Hours of Kindness initiative was born.
 “In lieu of giving traditional gifts, we wanted to give the gift of kindness by donating our time, resources and money to people and programs across the city who were truly in need,” Koifman says.
 “From random acts of kindness to community dinner programs, the NKPR team, our client partners and friends of the agency came together for 26 hours of giving back.”

 The reasons behind Koifman’s program resonate with Sari Friedman, an HR consultant and career coach in Toronto.
 “An increasing number of employers and organizations are supporting important causes within the context of the workplace,” she says.
 “While the idea of spending business hours volunteering may seem like a ‘big ask,’ there are so many reasons why an organization should support this, and why employees should feel great about bringing these requests forward.”